Download AppWin Assured Cashback

 Estimated Returns8.11 Lakh

-What is SIP Calculator?
+What is SIP in Mutual Funds Return Calculation?

-How to use the Paisabazaar Systematic Investment Plan (SIP) Calculator
+How to use Paisabazaar’s SIP Calculator

-• Expected rate of return (p.a.) - The interest rate you expect on your SIPs during the tenure.
+• Expected Rate of Return (p.a.) – The interest rate you expect on your SIPs during the tenure.

 • Investment Duration/Tenure – The number of years for which your investment will stay invested with Mutual Fund AMCs.

-The SIP Calculator displays the following output:–
+Our MF SIP Calculator displays the following output: –

 • Total Invested Amount – The data lets you know how much money you have invested during the tenure.